Yoriis/NaiveBayesClassifier/README.md

 # NaiveBayesClassifier
 A simple naive bayes classifier for both categorical and continuous features built from scratch using pandas.
+Also includes a trial of the categorical naive bayes classifier offered by scikit-learn as a means of comparison.